s77rt/react-native-sodium/README.md

 If the input is meant to be written into then an `ArrayBuffer` must be used since `string`s are immutable.

-**Q: A function is missing or not implemented**
+**Q: Why are some libsodium functions not implemented?**

-**A:** This libarry aims to provide a 1:1 libsodium compatibility.
-Functions are implemented progressively.
+**A:** This library aims to provide a 1:1 libsodium compatibility however functions are implemented progressively and per priority and needs.
 Feel free to [submit an issue](https://github.com/s77rt/react-native-sodium/issues/new) for prioritization.

 PRs are welcome!